-A conversation featuring L. Joy Williams, and Wendy Weiser, about the aftermath of the 2020 Election including next steps for the country and city; civic engagement beyond the ballot; and where to go from here.
-You can watch the conversation here and read more about the Table Talk here.
+The conversation featured L. Joy Williams, and Wendy Weiser.
+They discussed the aftermath of the 2020 Election including the next steps for the country and city; civic engagement beyond the ballot; and where to go from here.
+Watch the conversation and read more about the Table Talk.

 MONDAY NOVEMBER 2, 2020

 Table Talk Online: “Final Call” GOTV Phone Bank Kym Hampton, New York Liberty WNBA player and Wennie Chin, New York Immigration Coalition